OliverLeitner/qemu-scripts/README.md

     - power down the vm
     - ./bridge.sh netname stop

-vm guest run as your user, dont need to be superuser, however, the net if needs superuser by default
+vm guest run as your user, dont need to be superuser, however, the net bridge and tap setup needs superuser by default, bridge.sh will ask you for your sudo password.

 ## included: